top of page

 • Fill the bottle up with water and give it a shake (the warmer the water is, the better it will dissolve)

-• Holding the bottle away, squeeze the saline onto your piercing while gently moving your piercing (about 4-5 times)
+• Holding the bottle away, squeeze the saline onto your piercing.

 • Use one half bottle per cleaning (1 full bottle per day)